- Fri, Oct 22

 “John Carpenter’s relentlessly terrifying masterpiece”

-–Jason Zinoman, The New York Times
+–Jason Zinoman for The New York Times

 About the film:

 Jamie Lee Curtis in her feature film debut.
-Fifteen years after murdering his sister on Halloween night 1963, Michael Myers escapes from a mental hospital and returns to the small town of Haddonfield, Illinois to kill again.
+Fifteen years after murdering his sister on Halloween night 1963, Michael Myers escapes from a mental hospital and returns to the small town of Haddonfield, Illinois, to kill again.